jtdaugherty/brick-suspend-issue/Issue.md

 `stdin` by default, I need it to be reassigned to `/dev/tty` in order to make the terminal UI interactive.

-Compile and run with:

-    cabal run

-If you compile and run this executable in the Ubuntu Terminal (tested on Ubuntu 20.04), pressing SPACE once suspends and pressing ESC once quits -- just like the original demo.
+If you compile and run my demo executable in the Ubuntu Terminal (tested on Ubuntu 20.04), pressing SPACE once suspends and pressing ESC once quits -- just like the original demo.

-If you run this executable in the MacOS Terminal (macOS Montery, Apple M1 Pro), pressing SPACE or ESC once isn't sufficient.
+If you run the executable in the MacOS Terminal (macOS Montery, Apple M1 Pro), pressing SPACE or ESC once isn't sufficient.
 You need to press another key afterward to make the suspend or quit command register.
 Is this bug, or is there something wrong with my Haskell code?